Domestic Violence Protections in Kuwait

 What is this right?

-- Domestic violence includes physical, psychological, sexual, and financial abuse by a family member or household member.
+- Domestic violence includes physical, psychological, sexual, and financial abuse by a family or household member.

-- Victims can file a complaint with the police or directly with the Family Court.
+- Victims can file complaints with the police or directly with the Family Court.

 - The court can issue a protection order barring the abuser from the home or from contacting the victim.

-- The National Office for Family Development provides shelters, counselling, and legal aid to victims.
+- The National Office for Family Development provides shelters, counselling, and legal aid.

 - Violating a protection order is a separate criminal offence with additional penalties.